invoke-ai/InvokeAI/docs/installation/INSTALL_MAC.md

 !!! todo "Download the model weight files"

     The `preload_models.py` script downloads and installs the model weight files for you.
 It will lead you through the process of getting a Hugging Face account, accepting the Stable Diffusion model weight license agreement, and creating a download token:

+    ```bash
     # This will take some time, depending on the speed of your internet connection
     # and will consume about 10GB of space
-    (invokeai) python scripts/preload_models.py
+    (invokeai) python scripts/preload_models.py --no-interactive
+    ```

-!! todo "Run InvokeAI!"
+!!! todo "Run InvokeAI!"

-    # Command-line interface
+    === "CLI"

+        ```bash
         (invokeai) python scripts/invoke.py

-    # or run the web interface on localhost:9090!
+        ```

+    === "local Webserver"

+        ```bash
         (invokeai) python scripts/invoke.py --web

-    # or run the web interface on your machine's network interface!
+        ```

+    === "Public Webserver"

+        ```bash
         (invokeai) python scripts/invoke.py --web --host 0.0.0.0
+        ```

     To use an alternative model you may invoke the `!switch` command in the CLI, or pass `--model <model_name>` during `invoke.py` launch for either the CLI or the Web UI.
 See [Command Line Client](../features/CLI.md#model-selection-and-importation).
+The
-The model names are defined in `configs/models.yaml`.
+    model names are defined in `configs/models.yaml`.

 ---

 ## Common problems

 After you followed all the instructions and try to run invoke.py, you might get several errors.
 Here's the errors I've seen and found solutions for.

 ### Is it slow?